Skip to main content

 The scale of 0-5 per assignment:

 Active attendance and participation in lessons is required (min.
-50% of contact lessons) due to the nature of the studied subject (some lessons are obligatory).
+7 out of 10 lessons) due to the nature of the studied subject (some lessons are obligatory).
 During the lessons, the students practice spoken communication, which requires participation in group work.
 Absences cannot be compensated with extra work and there are no exceptions to deadlines.

 If the student passes the course, it is not possible to raise the score (and the grade) by redoing some of the assignments (as stated in the degree regulation).